skrey/yellow-extensions/source/update/README.md

 If files are deleted you can find them in the `system/trash` folder.

-## How to extend a website
+## How to add extensions

-Your website only comes with the bare essentials.
 You can download and add extensions as ZIP-files.
 You can also add extensions at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php install` followed by more arguments.

-You can also remove extensions at the command line.
+## How to remove extensions

+You can manually remove extensions as PHP-files.
+You can also remove extensions at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
+Open a terminal window.
+Go to your installation folder, where the file `yellow.php` is.
+Type `php yellow.php uninstall` followed by more arguments.

 ## How to show the current version